 Oral contraceptives, otherwise known as “the pill”, are some of the most popular forms of birth control in the U.S. In fact, according to the Centers for Disease Control and Prevention (CDC), 25.9% of American women who use contraception choose oral birth control pills.
 But like any medication, birth control pills can have side effects.
 For some women, birth control side effects are positive (like fewer acne breakouts).
-But for others, the side effects of birth control pills can include hair loss.
+But for others, the side effects of the pill can include hair loss.

 If you think your birth control pill could be causing thinning hair, then keep reading to learn more about the link between birth control and hair loss.
-And find out what you can do about it.
+Plus, we’ll tell you what you can do about it.

-Psst… Viviscal Hair Growth† Supplements can be a big help for women with hair loss caused by everyday factors like birth control pills, vitamin deficiencies and stress.*
+Psst… Viviscal Hair Growth† Supplements can be a big help for women with hair loss caused by everyday factors like birth control pills and vitamin deficiencies.*

 The Link Between Birth Control & Hair Loss